 The first owner (for approx. 10yrs) initially used her for day charters on the Upper Thames (see period advertisement of same).
 The second owner purchased her through his company â€˜JFPR Ltdâ€™ and later he purchased her from his company.
 All this time she was lightly used on the upper reaches of the Thamesâ€¦hence the low engine hours.

-The current owner purchased Singapore Girl in Oct 2015 and had her trucked to Fairlie Quay where she underwent a very extensive (and photographed) refit over 18 months.
+I purchased Singapore Girl in Oct 2015 through my family investment company Calypso Investments Pte Ltd and had her trucked to Fairlie Quay where she underwent a very extensive (and photographed) refit over 18 mths.
 This included completely rewiring and re-plumbing the entire vessel, gutting and rebuilding the forward cabins, and installing all new equipment, fittings and furnishings.

 At some time in the first ownership the hull was epoxied and later a coat of epoxy-tar was applied as well.
 There are no signs whatsoever of osmosis (which was an issue with some early Taiwan built hulls).

 The topsides have been spray-painted with 2-pack.
 All teak was taken back to bare wood and re-varnished.
-The varnish is in generally good condition but some areas need freshening.
+The varnish is in generally good condition but one or two areas need freshening.

 NEW EQUIPMENT installed 2016/17 (unless otherwise stated)